 Currently, Michaela mainly focuses on leading the philanthropic activities of the family, most notably as Chair of the Boards of Trustees of the Bakala Foundation in the Czech Republic and the Fondation Zdenek et Michaela Bakala in Switzerland.
 With a particular focus on education, the two foundations operate scholarship programs that have enabled scores of talented students to study in their chosen fields at leading universities worldwide.

 Michaela and her husband Zdenek became involved in establishing a Central European branch of the US-based Aspen Institute.
 With an emphasis on identifying, educating, and supporting emerging future leaders, Aspen Institute Central Europe has created a regional forum for wide-ranging discussions focused on seeking solutions to social, economic, and ethical problems across the political spectrum.

-Michaela is also a member of the Board of Trustees of the Václav Havel Library, an institution devoted to the legacy of President Václav Havel.
+Michaela serves as a member of the Supervisory Board of the Aspen Institute Central Europe and is also a member of the Board of Trustees of the Václav Havel Library, an institution devoted to the legacy of President Václav Havel.